rossnichols/LibSerialize/README.md

     to read a sequence of bytes as a string from the supplied input.
 The range of bytes is passed in the `i` and `j` parameters, with similar semantics to standard Lua functions such as `string.sub` and `table.concat`.
-This function must return a string whose length is at-least equal to the requested range of bytes.
+This function must return a string whose length is equal to the requested range of bytes.

     It is permitted for this function to error if the range of bytes would exceed the available bytes; if an error is raised it will pass through